 No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information-content provider.

-This exemption only applies if the provider of the service only excludes users engaged in activities prohibited by law, and if it does not discriminate in the display of user content or its offer of services or compensation based on content not prohibited by law.
-All prohibited content must be explicitly listed and the rules of exclusion or restriction of all other content, display, and compensation must be listed.
+This exemption only applies if the provider of the service only excludes users engaged in activities prohibited by law, and if it does not discriminate in its offer of services or compensation based on content not prohibited by law.